belgif/rest-guide-validator/readme.md

 The violations are grouped by rule (default) or grouped by file.
 Each rule shows:
-* Violation level (MANDATORY / RECOMMENDED / STYLE / IGNORED)
+* Violation level (REQUIRED / RECOMMENDED / IGNORED)
 * Rule name ([rule-name])
 * A message that describes the general issue of the rule
 * The number of occurrences